-Student Handbook 2015-16
+Student Handbook 2015/16

-A Welcome to the Faculty of Engineering and Environment at Northumbria University
+Welcome from the Dean of Engineering and Environment

 Welcome to Northumbria University and the Faculty of Engineering and Environment.
 Northumbria University is based in City of Newcastle upon Tyne in the North East of England.
 The University has excellent links with further and higher education, industry and commerce throughout the UK, Europe and beyond.
 Renowned for the excellence of its teaching, as well as for preparing students for the world of work, Northumbria also provides research opportunities for professional reflective practice.
 Northumbria is the largest university in the North East, with 33,000 students from over 125 countries.
 In addition, our programmes are delivered via a number of collaborative partnerships across the world enabling international students to study for a Northumbria award while remaining in their home country.